LyudmilaKostanyan/Parallel-Summation/README.md

 # Parallel Summation Benchmark

 ## Overview
-This C++ project demonstrates parallel summation techniques by partitioning an array among multiple threads.
-It compares different methods for aggregating the results—using atomic operations with various memory orderings, a reduction-based approach, and a thread pool implementation—to explore trade-offs in correctness, complexity, and speed.
-The project includes comprehensive performance analysis across different thread counts and workload sizes.
+This C++ project demonstrates and benchmarks several parallel summation techniques by partitioning an array among multiple threads or tasks.
+It compares different methods for aggregating the results—using atomic operations with various memory orderings, a reduction-based approach, a thread pool implementation, and a task-based approach with `std::async`—to explore trade-offs in correctness, complexity, and speed.
+The project includes comprehensive performance analysis across different thread counts and workload sizes, and provides a detailed comparison of all methods, including asynchronous task-based summation.

 ## Problem Description
 Summing large arrays efficiently is a common problem in parallel computing.
 The challenge lies in managing shared data access and synchronization across multiple threads.
 This project implements four methods for calculating the sum of a large integer array: